 Wholesale Trade: 1972-1992 (available now in the Economic Census)

-Some of the above publications (back as far as 1790) have been digitized as .pdfs and are available for download from the University of Michigan.
+Some of the above publications (back as far as 1790) have been digitized as .pdfs and are available for download from the University of Michigan or the Census Bureau.
 The links are embedded within the excel files under the "UMich Inventory" hotlink.
 They also have a very good webpage of Census resources.

 The NMU Archives has the following Indian census rolls on microfilm.
 These are only viewable in the Archives: